Is your dog scared of the Roomba? Have you ever wondered why this happens?

 One option for pet owners is a stick vacuum.

-These lightweight devices are easy to maneuver and are used on both hard floors and carpets.
+These lightweight devices, easy to maneuver, work well on both hard floors and carpets.

 Plus, they tend to be quieter than traditional vacuums, which can help keep your dog calm during cleaning time.